ballerina-platform/openapi-connectors/openapi/azure.openai.deployment/Module.md

     ```

 ### Step 3: Invoke connector operation
 1. Now you can use the operations available within the connector.

-Note that they are in the form of remote operations.
+**Note:** that they are in the form of remote operations.

     Following is an example on deploying text-davinci-002 model:

-    Uploading the data file

     ```ballerina
     model_deployment:Deployment deploymentPayload = {